Sen. Josh Hawley says ‘Antifa scumbags’ terrorized his family’s Virginia home. Protesters say they held a peaceful vigil.

 Given that the coronavirus pandemic has shut down many of the offices where the group might usually protest, Young said that the group decided to bring its demonstration to Hawley’s doorstep.
 (Congress nonetheless continues to meet in person.)

-“If we want to talk to powerful people, we need to talk to powerful people where they are,” Young said, “and more often than not that’s home right now.”
+“If we want to talk to powerful people, we need to talk to powerful people where they are,” Young said, “and more often than not, that’s home right now.”

-It is hardly a new tactic for protesters to take their message to politicians’ doorsteps, but activists across the political spectrum have increasingly adopted such a strategy over the past year: Racial justice protesters last summer targeted the homes of Democratic mayors in cities like Chicago, Seattle and St. Louis, while armed protesters alleging voter fraud surrounded the home of Michigan’s secretary of state in December.
+It is hardly a new tactic for protesters to take their message to politicians’ doorsteps, but activists across the political spectrum have increasingly adopted such a strategy over the past year: Racial justice protesters last summer targeted the homes of Democratic mayors in cities such as Chicago, St. Louis and Seattle, while armed protesters alleging voter fraud surrounded the home of Michigan’s secretary of state in December.

-Closer to the nation’s capital, figures like Postmaster General Louis DeJoy, acting ICE director Tony Pham and D.C.
-Mayor Muriel E. Bowser (D) — as well as a host of city council members — have seen crowds large and small gather outside their doors with signs and chanting.
+Closer to the nation’s capital, figures including Postmaster General Louis DeJoy, acting ICE director Tony Pham and D.C.
+Mayor Muriel E. Bowser (D) — as well as a host of city council members — have had crowds large and small gather outside their doors with signs and chanting.

 On Monday night, ShutDownDC took a cue from that playbook as members assembled in Vienna.
-Outside of a tall green house on a residential street, they chanted: “Hawley, Hawley, shame on you” and “Due diligence has been done, Biden-Harris have won.”
+Outside a tall green house on a residential street, they chanted: “Hawley, Hawley, shame on you” and “Due diligence has been done, Biden-Harris have won.”

 A few minutes later, the group’s video shows, a woman opened the front door to Hawley’s house and appeared to admonish the group, telling them she has “neighbors and a baby.”
 Then, a man approached from across the street and asked the crowd, “Why are you disturbing our neighborhood?”